-Community Service Agenda (CSA)
+Community Service Agenda

 By investing in ongoing medical education, GMH is not merely addressing a knowledge gap; it is fundamentally reshaping the healthcare landscape in rural Ghana.